Find YOUR Local Service Center

 What are termite swarmers?
 Termite swarmers (also referred to as alates) are winged termites whose main role in life is reproducing and creating new termite colonies.
 In order to find a mate, these future termite kings and queens will swarm and find suitable locations for their colonies.

 Emerging from tubes built by worker termites, termite swarmers range in color from yellow to black depending on the species.
 Like many other flying insects, termites are attracted to light and are often seen swarming around exterior lighting or window sills.

-If you have seen what you believe to be termite swarmers, it is highly recommend that you contact termite control professionals as soon as possible.
+If you have seen what you believe to be termite swarmers at your property in Phoenix or elsewhere, it is highly recommend that you contact termite control professionals as soon as possible.
 Contact Western Exterminator online to schedule an inspection with a licensed termite exterminator today.